Family Lawyers Brisbane | Child Custody Lawyers | Brisbane Family Law

 This list is by no means exhaustive.

 Rest assured our Child Custody Lawyers Brisbane will advise you carefully with a strategy in mind.
 The idea that a lawyer is pointless or will make it worse is a common myth, usually held by most fathers.
 The truth is, going to a lawyer and knowing exactly where you stand will often yield faster results than if you had tried to continue to negotiate yourself.
 Even if you have no intention of going to court, having a brief chat with a lawyer is an excellent way to start.
 You don’t need to advise the other person, and it is in your children and your interests to at least know your legal rights.
 In most cases, child custody lawyers will pull you up if you’re being unrealistic and stop you from pursuing goals that won’t be in your long-term interest.
 It’s not a lawyers job to pick fights with your ex, it’s their job to resolve them.
-In fact, lawyers have a duty not to waste the courts time with frivolous matters, so a good lawyer won’t make it worse.
+In fact, lawyers have a duty not to waste courts time with frivolous matters, so a good lawyer won’t make it worse.

-Under section 4 of the Family Law Act, family violence is a conduct either actual or threatened by a person towards a person, or towards the property of, or a member of the person’s family that causes that member or any other member of the person’s family to reasonably fear for their well-being or safety.
+Under section 4 of the Family Law Act, family violence is conduct either actual or threatened by a person towards a person, or towards the property of, or a member of the person’s family that causes that member or any other member of the person’s family to reasonably fear for their well-being or safety.

-Presumption of shared responsibility
+The law of presumption of shared responsibility

 In child custody cases there is a presumption of shared parental responsibility.
 Parental responsibility includes things like deciding on schools, extracurricular activities and health decisions.
 It is NOT a presumption of equal shared care (i.e 50/50 time with each parent).